Subscribe via Email

 Author Archives: Rob Reynolds

-This morning, Microsoft and Barnes and Noble announced that the software giant is investing $300 million in a new B&N subsidiary that will include the Nook and B&N College divisions.
-Microsoft’s investment gives it a 17.6 percent stake in the … Continue reading
+By Rob ReynoldsMore Posts (5) This morning, Microsoft and Barnes and Noble announced that the software giant is investing $300 million in a new B&N subsidiary that will include the Nook and B&N College divisions.
+Microsoft’s investment gives it a … Continue reading

-It’s always fun to remember those moments when a magic trick of some sort is explained to us.
-This happened to me several decades ago in, of all places, a course on Literary Theory, in which revealed the basic conceit … Continue reading
+By Rob ReynoldsMore Posts (5) It’s always fun to remember those moments when a magic trick of some sort is explained to us.
+This happened to me several decades ago in, of all places, a course on Literary Theory, in … Continue reading

-I want to begin this post with a few important disclaimers.
+By Rob ReynoldsMore Posts (5) I want to begin this post with a few important disclaimers.
 I am not an attorney, even thought I do spend my fair share of time reviewing commenting on, and drafting language of contracts.
-In addition, I am not an … Continue reading
+In … Continue reading

-(This is an initial rough draft of the Introduction to my next book, The Ultimate Hack: Re-coding Textbooks and Other Learning Content.
-I will be posting drafts of all the chapters on this site, and will post final versions along … Continue reading
+By Rob ReynoldsMore Posts (5) (This is an initial rough draft of the Introduction to my next book, The Ultimate Hack: Re-coding Textbooks and Other Learning Content.
+I will be posting drafts of all the chapters on this site, and … Continue reading

-Let’s start off with the obvious.
+By Rob ReynoldsMore Posts (5) Let’s start off with the obvious.
 OERs, open textbooks, and other open content have never had more public support or momentum.
-State governments, universities, and organizations are all upping their openness game in an effort to combat the rising costs … Continue reading
+State governments, universities, and organizations are all upping their openness game in an effort … Continue reading